1098-T Tuition Statements

 - Students who take courses for which no academic credit is offered, even if the student is otherwise entered in a degree program.

 - Non-resident alien students; unless requested by the student.

-- Student’s first and last name
+- First and last name

-- Student’s social security number
+- Social security number

-Prior year 1098-T Information
+Prior Year 1098-T Information